The work starts before the first sketch.

 Speech bubble icon representing partnership and collaboration

-The best results come from collaboration.
-I'll ask questions, push back when I think there's a better solution, and advocate for what serves your goals—even if it's not what you originally asked for.
+I'll ask questions, push back when I see a better solution, and advocate for what actually serves your goals — even if it wasn't what you originally asked for.

 Scott Hofford running in Butte to Butte race in Eugene, Oregon